kartoza/docker-postgis/README.md

 psql -h localhost -U docker -p 25432 -l
 ```

+**Note:** Default postgresql user is 'docker' with password 'docker'.

 You can then go on to use any normal postgresql commands against the container.

 Under ubuntu 14.04 the postgresql client can be installed like this: